bauplan

 Parameters

-A DateRange is an alias for tuple[Optional[datetime], Optional[datetime]]
+A DateRange is an alias for tuple[Optional[datetime], Optional[datetime]], where the

 first element is an "after" (start) filter and the second element is a "before" (end)